-Your support enables bright, hardworking, recent college graduates to spend a year of service in Africa supporting our amazing fellowship organizations-and to be forever changed themselves in the process.
+Your support enables bright, hardworking, recent college graduates to spend a year of service in Africa and provide invaluable support to our amazing fellowship organizations, while themselves being forever changed n the process.

 Princeton in Africa is a registered 501(c)(3) nonprofit organization.
 All gifts are taxdeductible to the full extent allowed by law.
 We rely on the generosity of individuals, corporations, and foundations to make our life-changing fellowship opportunities possible.
 Princeton in Africa is affiliated with Princeton University, and grateful for donated office space and other support, but we do not receive direct funding from the University.
-By supporting Princeton in Africa, you are not just impacting the life of one individual, but lives within our own communities and across the continent of Africa.